|Chapter 32 (1972) pt 4

 appropriate time called for me to do so.
 Earnestly, I searched for a good hiding spot.

-This card I hid well by taping it to the underside of my bedroom chair.
+I hid this card well by taping it to the underside of my bedroom chair.

-Of course, I had a plan all mapped out just in case, that would be put
+Of course, I had a plan all mapped out, just in case, that would be put

 into effect should anything happen to go wrong.